mistryamit03/IRIS-Dataset-Analysis-Classfication/README.md

     plt.legend()

-**Correlation Matrix
-A correlation matrix is a table showing correlation coefficients between variables.
+**Correlation Matrix: A correlation matrix is a table showing correlation coefficients between variables.
 Each cell in the table shows the correlation between two variables.
 The value is in the range of -1 to 1.
 If two variables have high correlation, we can neglect one variable from those two.**

-    df.corr()
+adf.corr()
 corr = df.corr()
 fig, ax = plt.subplots(figsize = (4,8))
 sns.heatmap(corr, annot = True, ax=ax, cmap = 'coolwarm')

-**Label Encoder
-In ML, we usually deal with datasets which contains multiple lables in one or more than one columns.
+**Label Encoder: In ML, we usually deal with datasets which contains multiple lables in one or more than one columns.
-These labels can be in the form of words or numbers.
-Label encoding refers to converting the lables into numeric form so as to convert it into the MR form.**
+These labels can be in the form of words or numbers.Label encoding refers to converting the lables into numeric form so as to convert it into the MR form.**

 from sklearn.preprocessing import LabelEncoder le = LabelEncoder()